willykc/templ/README.md

 ### Custom Entry

 To add a custom entry, extend and implement the `TemplEntry` abstract class.
-The custom entry class must not be abstract, and containing assembly name must not start with `Unity`.
+Apply `[TemplEntryInfo]` attribute and specify `ChangeTypes` and `Deferred` property values.
+The `ChangeTypes` property controls which type of changes should the entry respond to: `Import`, `Move` and/or `Delete`.
+The `Deferred` property controls whether template is rendered before or after assembly reloads.
+The custom entry class must not be abstract.
+Containing assembly name must not start with `Unity`.

+Apply `[TemplInput]` attribute to desired input field.
+Selected input field must be public and extend `UnityEngine.Object` type.

-Input field must extend `UnityEngine.Object` type.
-The name of the input field will be exposed to the templates as is.
-The `DelayRender` property controls whether template is rendered before or after assembly reloads.
-The `IsInputChanged` and `WillDeleteInput` methods determine if input asset has changed or is about to be deleted respectively.
+The `IsInputChanged` method must determine if input asset has changed or is about to be deleted.

 ### Custom template functions